top of page

 Traditional Leaded Technique

-Stained glass art can be beautiful and functional, for example numerals for your home.
-This traditional leaded glass process overview shows one of these numerals being made, from start to finish.
+This traditional leaded glass process overview shows a commissioned, decorative panel being made, from start to finish.
 The end result has much in common with traditional church windows, using materials and techniques that have not changed for hundreds of years.

 1